David Gillespie (author): Criticism of food and diet books

 Much criticism of Gillespie's arguments cite his use of qualitative language, his stance of declaring foods "good and bad" or using terms such as "toxic" or "poison".
 The "typical modern" meals Gillespie describes are recognized by qualified dietitians as unhealthy but these experts maintain that a balanced diet as identified in scientific studies is the recommended diet rather than the extremes that Gillespie suggests.
 Dietitian Karen Inge comments "Put simply, there are no bad foods per se.
 There are some that lack nutritional integrity but consumed occasionally, in small quantities as a celebratory food or treat, they would have no long-lasting negative effects on our health...But there are poorly balanced diets.
 There are diets that have excessively large portions of foods and drinks that contribute too many kilojoules – whether the source is sugar, fat, protein or alcohol."

 When Rosemary Stanton, a well known Australian dietitian, was asked to comment on Gillespie's attitude to food, she said "I really think common sense would set us off on the right path.
 If you're overweight you're eating too much food and it should be less junk food.
 And this is really far more important than finding a scapegoat.
 Whether that scapegoat be a particular kind of sugar, a particular kind of fat or the glycemic index."

-The National Heart Foundation of Australian has released a statement disagreeing with Gillespie's claims around vegetable oils and including a strong health warning.
+The National Heart Foundation of Australia has released a statement disagreeing with Gillespie's claims around vegetable oils and including a strong health warning.
 "There is no single cause of chronic diseases, including heart disease.
 However there is scientific consensus that replacing saturated fat with unsaturated fat, in particular polyunsaturated fat, reduces your risk of heart disease.
 The Heart Foundation believes that to say otherwise is dangerous, misleading and wrong.
 Following such advice is fraught with risk and if followed could lead to the rapid development of serious health conditions."

 With reference to Gillespie's attitude to sugar Stanton says: "It makes very good sense to cut down on food such as sugar where you have no nutrients present rather than cutting down on foods such as fruit and I would absolutely differ with David Gillespie here because there are lots of studies showing when people eat a bit more fruit, and I am talking about fruit not juice, that is correlated with a lower risk of weight gain."

 Gillespie's belief that polyunsaturated fats cause cancer is not supported by evidence-based medicine and diametrically opposed to every leading cancer authority in the world.
+Peter Clifton a Professor of Nutrition at the University of South Australia has criticized Gillespie's dietary book Toxic Oil as poorly researched and the message "so over-the-top that it’s hard to believe that anyone would take it seriously".